michael2012z/BitBible/markdown/KJV/files/Lev.md

 4. And if thou bring an oblation of a meat offering baken in the oven, it shall be unleavened cakes of fine flour mingled with oil, or unleavened wafers anointed with oil.

-5. And if thy oblation be a meat offering baken in a pan, it shall be of fine flour unleavened, mingled with oil.in a pan: or, on a flat plate, or, slice
+5. And if thy oblation be a meat offering baken in a pan, it shall be of fine flour unleavened, mingled with oil.

 6. Thou shalt part it in pieces, and pour oil thereon: it is a meat offering.